 How many students are in a class?

-There is a minimum of three students, maximum of four, as well as the instructor.
-We have found this to be the ideal student/instructor ratio and maximize student learning.
+Most classes have four students, but there is a minimum of three students and a maximum of five, plus the instructor.
+We have found this to be the ideal student/instructor ratio to maximize student learning.
 The exception to this is our catamaran courses, which have a minimum of four and a maximum of five students.

 What size of boat is typically used for courses?

-With a full class of four students, your course will be taught on a boat ranging in size from 36 -41 feet in length, with either 2 cabins or 3 cabins.
+Your course will be taught on a boat ranging in size from 36 -45 feet in length, usually with either 2 or 3 cabins.

 Will I know what boat I will be on before I arrive?